johnovelli/anya-shop-bot/README.md

 ```markdown
 which tesseract
 ```
-This command will return the path to the Tesseract executable.
+This command will return the path to Tesseract executable.
 For example:
 ```markdown
 /usr/bin/tesseract
 ```